lfaucon/ada-project/README.md

 - `3-UNSUPERVISED-CLUSTERING`: Uses K-means and PCA on the vectors of features of navigation patterns to extract the mains trends and differences between these patterns.
 K-means gives us three gruops of students that we interpret as being typical students, struggling students and certificate seeker.
 PCA gives us three axes corresponding to the previous knowledge, the learning gain and the procrastination of students.
 Finally we draw a sankey diagram to show the changes in navigation pattern types of students along the MOOC.

 - `utils.py`: Some methods used by the notebooks, externalised for cleanliness of the code.

+- `sankey_webapp_google_chart/`: Web application for plotting sankey diagrams using the google chart API.
+We decided to not use these diagrams as they do not allow loops whic hwe need to show students going back in the order of the videos.

+- `sankey_webapp_d3`: copy of the code of sankey.csaladen.es using the D3js library for sankey diagrams.
+This is the one we use for producing the diagrams of our report

+- `sankey_data`: contains the data as json files for sankey diagrams.

 ## Data description